 Did you know that 86% of internet users would like to see more videos by brands?
 Among them, 36% are especially interested in educational videos.

 But while educational videos are great, they might not be the best fit for your current objective, or even for your own audience.
 This is why you should think outside the box as well.

 Here are some other types of videos that might be relevant to your brand:

-- Internal communication videos: You can use videos to introduce new team members, share information with your employees, promote company culture, support HR campaigns or introduce a corporate project.
+- Internal communication videos: You can use videos to introduce new team members, share information with your employees, promote company culture, support HR campaigns with corporate training videos or introduce a corporate project.